Marilyn J. Gittell

 Marilyn Jacobs Gittell (April 3, 1931 – 2010) was an American scholar and education reformer.
-She is known for her role in decentralizing the New York City public school administration, shifting power from the New York City Board of Education to 32 community school boards throughout New York City's five boroughs.
+She is best known for her role in decentralizing the New York City public school administration, shifting power from the New York City Board of Education to 32 community school boards throughout New York City's five boroughs.

 Early life

 Born Marilyn Audrey Jacobs in Brooklyn, New York on April 3, 1931, she attended Brooklyn College, City University of New York.
 She earned a bachelor's degree in political science in 1952.
 She continued her studies at New York University, where she earned her Masters in Public Administration and her PhD in political science.

 Career

 Gittell's teaching career spanned six decades and was spent entirely within the City University of New York (CUNY).
 Gittell began teaching in the department of Political Science at Queens College, CUNY in 1960.
 She remained in the department until 1971 when she founded the Urban Studies department and became its department chair.
 During her time at Queens College, Gittell also co-founded the Urban Studies department there and directed the Institute for Community Studies.

 In 1973, she became associate provost and assistant vice president of Brooklyn College, CUNY.
-At the time, she was the highest ranking woman at the college.
+At the time, she was the highest-ranking woman at the college.
 She remained at Brooklyn College until 1978 when she joined the Political Science department at the CUNY Graduate Center and directed the Howard Samuels State Management and Policy Center.
 She served in these capacities until her death in 2010.

 Gittell initiated the academic journal, Urban Affairs Review (then Urban Studies Quarterly) in 1965.

 A posthumous collection of selected works by Gittell, entitled Activist Scholar, highlights three key themes in her work: education reform and citizen participation, community-based organizations and community organizing, and women's leadership, social capital, and social change.
 In the 1990s, her research on education reform and community development organizations was supported by grants from the Ford Foundation, the MacArthur Foundation, and the National Science Foundation.